 At some point I noticed that I never saw any American Robins at my bird feeders.
 I regularly saw finches, titmice, cardinals, and even doves, but I never saw one of the most common song birds in North America.
 So then, do robins eat at bird feeders?

-American Robins will only eat at bird feeders if you are offering food that they like, robins do not typically eat bird seed from feeders, but will occasionally.
+American Robins will only eat at bird feeders if you are offering food that they like.
+Robins do not typically eat bird seed from feeders, but will occasionally.
 Some people report seeing robins at their bird feeders on a regular basis, while others like myself, have yet to see it.

 What does the American Robin eat?

 The American Robin is an omnivorous bird and eats a wide variety of food in its natural environment.
 Here are several common things you may see a robin eating in the wild:

 - And the occasional seeds